-The Role of Attorneys in the Divorce Mediation Process, Morris County, NJ
+The Role of Attorneys in the Divorce Mediation Process

 Mediation is a great alternative to litigation based divorce for many New Jerseyans.
 Additionally, mediation can be used for a number of other family law matters including child custody, division of marital assets, and much more.
 While many clients understand how mediation works at a high level, they are often less clear on the role of attorneys within the mediation process.
 There are two primary ways an attorney can be involved: as a mediation attorney or as independent counsel during the mediation process.

-The mediation attorneys of Jacobs Berger have extensive experience acting as mediation attorneys and independent counsel for clients in Morris County communities including Madison, Morristown, Denville, Randolph, Tewksbury, Morris Plains, Dover, and across Northern New Jersey.
 Our firm views mediation as a communicative, cooperative, and effective method of resolving legal disputes.
-Unlike some firms who offer mediation as a token, our mediation attorneys believe in the mediation process and are uniquely qualified to act as either mediators or as your personal attorney.
+Unlike some firms who offer mediation as a token, our mediation attorneys believe in the mediation process and are uniquely qualified to act as either mediator or as your personal attorney.

-Call our office today to learn more about mediation and how we may be able to best serve your needs in a confidential and comprehensive case assessment.
+Call our office today to learn more about mediation and how we may be able to best serve your needs in a confidential and comprehensive Strategic Planning Session.

 A common way that our Madison mediation lawyers are involved in the mediation process is as a neutral mediator.
 In other words, our attorneys are qualified to act as mediators for legal disputes.
 While all mediators are qualified to hear the details of your case and render a decision, it can be advantageous to work with a practicing New Jersey divorce and family law attorney in this capacity.